-In other words, Fred could put away $57,000 (2019 limits) into his 401k plan while Shaggy only contributes $15,000 into his 401k plan.
+In other words, Fred could put away $58,000 (for the 2021 tax year) into his 401k plan while Shaggy only contributes $15,000 into his 401k plan.
 These plans are independent and are not cross-tested, and as such each owner can do his or her own thing.

 As you can see Affiliated Service Groups and 401k plans don’t defeat the beauty of the MMLLC – S Corp schematic, it just makes it a bit more complicated.
 There are more rules about FSOs, ASGs, A-Orgs and B-Orgs… nauseating.
 Just remember the possible issues and to do the homework.
-The Watson CPA Group works with a handful of Third Party Administrators (TPAs) who can give you deeper advice, and defend the 401k and profit-sharing plans.
+WCG works with a handful of Third Party Administrators (TPAs) who can give you deeper advice, and defend the 401k and profit-sharing plans.

 Here is a link to our referrals document-

-401k plans are about $1,000 annually yet piggybacking a profit-sharing plan will add additional fees.
+401k plans are about $1,000 to $1,500 annually yet piggybacking a profit-sharing plan will add additional fees.
 You can custody the plan assets with any custodian who accepts outside retirement plans and TPA services.

 Taxpayer's Comprehensive Guide to LLCs and S Corps 2021-2022 Edition